 General Mowing Tips and Advice

-Mowing the lawn is healthy and can be largely beneficial for your grass.
-You are trimming the oldest section of grass since it grows from the bottom up.
-Cutting higher – typically the top third – shades roots and promotes a root system that is deeper.
-Deep roots can reach water that is deeper in the soil, giving grass reserve power that enables it to get through dry spells.
+Mowing the lawn isn’t just about appearance; it can be largely beneficial for your grass as well.
+When you mow your lawn, you are trimming the oldest section of grass since it grows from the bottom up.
+Cutting higher – typically the top third – shades roots and promotes a root system that grows deeper, giving your grass more durability.
+Deep roots can reach water that is deeper in the soil, giving grass more reserve power that enables it to thrive through dry spells.

+Knowing how to mow the lawn starts with knowing the grass type you have.
+Not all grass is the same.
 Different kinds of grass require different trimming heights.
-Typically, cool-season grass ought to be trimmed at three and one-half inches.
+Typically, cool-season grass should be trimmed at around three and one-half inches.
 Warm-season grasses should be trimmed at a height of two inches.
+So be sure to identify what type of grass type you have before you start mowing, and set your mower to the right height.

 Keep kids inside and supervised while you mow the lawn.
 Never give kids “rides” on a riding mower.
 You do not want children running up behind you in hopes of another ride when you won’t be able to hear or see them.